rrwick/August-2019-consensus-accuracy-update/README.md

 * [License](#license)

 ## Introduction

-This repository contain an addendum to our previous paper on basecalling accuracy:<br>
+This repository contains an addendum to our previous paper on Oxford Nanopore basecalling:<br>
 [Wick RR, Judd LM, Holt KE.
 Performance of neural network basecalling tools for Oxford Nanopore sequencing.
 Genome Biology.
 2019;20(1):129.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1727-y)

 It was motivated by two main questions.
-First, there have been some basecalling advancements with Guppy since our last paper, including additional basecalling models, and I was curious to see how well they perform.
+First, there have been some advancements with Guppy since our last paper, including additional basecalling models, and I was curious to see how well they performed.
 Second, I wanted to compare [Medaka](https://github.com/nanoporetech/medaka) and [Nanopolish](https://github.com/jts/nanopolish) as assembly polishers, a topic that we didn't explore much in our paper.

 Unlike that previous paper, this isn't a comparison between different basecallers or a look at historical basecalling performance.
 Rather, it just examines the current version of Guppy using a few different basecalling models and some alternative polishing approaches.